 All Images: Monica Wang Photography

 Lifestyle blogger Anne Sage partnered up with Studio McGee to bring her dream kitchen to life.
-Featuring our Glazed Thin Brick in Ceres on the backsplash and Gypsum on the floors, this kitchen may be small (only 9x12), but it's certainly not short on style.
+Featuring our Glazed Thin Brick in Olympic on the backsplash and Gypsum on the floors, this kitchen may be small (only 9x12), but it's certainly not short on style.
 Read on to see more!

 A few short/quick answer: